chughtaiah/Stats_Lab_8/README.md

 # AI Statistics Lab: Pairs of Random Variables

-This lab is based on the topics covered up to joint PMF:
+This lab is based on the topics:
 - joint CDF
 - probability over rectangular regions
 - joint PDF